Coronavirus (COVID-19) Information

 - Access to the Wilburton Library will be available through the back door of the Library Building only.

-- The EOSC Library in McAlester will be open BY APPOINTMENT ONLY Monday-Thursday from 11 a.m. to 7 p.m. for the remainder of the spring 2020 semester.
+- The EOSC Library in McAlester will be open BY APPOINTMENT ONLY Monday-Thursday from 11 a.m. to 7 p.m. for the summer 2020 semester.